 RICE FLAVOR

-Huángjiǔ is a type of liquor brewed by mixing boiled grains such as rice, glutinous rice or millet.
-Since it’s not distilled, its alcohol content is not as high as in báijiǔ.
+Huángjiǔ is a type of traditional Chinese liquor brewed by mixing boiled grains such as rice, glutinous rice, or millet.
+Since it’s not distilled, its alcohol content is lower compared to báijiǔ.

 3. Baijiu